 Image 11 – Distal Tibia and Fibula Fracture

-Comminuted fracture of tibia and fracture of fibula in distal leg.
+Comminuted fracture of tibia and fracture of the fibula in the distal leg.

-The tibia was fixed with distal tibia anatomical plate and fibula was fixed with one third tubular plate.
+The tibia was fixed with distal tibia anatomical plate and fibula was fixed with a one-third tubular plate.

 Image 12 – Xray of Proximal Tibia and Fibula Fracture

-Fracture of upper third shaft of tibia in a 60 years old lady.
+Fracture of upper third shaft of the tibia in a 60 years old lady.

 The fracture is comminuted and has a large butterfly fragment.